abinois/FT_PRINTF/READ_ME.txt

 		- rev		(reverse the color -> white on black : black on white)
 		- reset		(close all and set to default : white)

+This project has been done by abinois & edillenb.
 👌 enjoy:)